-We can consider the set $\{\Gamma^\star(m): m\in\mathcal{M_S}\}$ as the identified set for the target parameter in Eq. \eqref{target_Gamma_star_def}.
-Among the objective function $\Gamma^\star(m)$ and the constraints $m\in\mathcal{M_S}$, only the conditions in \eqref{cond:bilinear} are nonlinear (in particular, bilinear).
-Next, we propose to use the relaxation method proposed by \cite{mccormick1976computability} to modify the bilinear equalities in Eq. \eqref{cond:bilinear} into linear inequalities.
+In the objective function $\Gamma^\star(m)$ and the constraints on $m\in\mathcal{M_S}$, everything is linear in $m$ except for the nonlinear (in particular, bilinear) constraints in Eq. \eqref{cond:bilinear}.
+In this section, we propose to use the convex relaxation method proposed by \cite{mccormick1976computability} to relax the bilinear constraints in Eq. \eqref{cond:bilinear} into linear constraints.
+This then allows us to bound $\Gamma^\star(m)$ by solving linear optimization problems.
+Let us first introduce the convex-relaxation presentation of the bilinear constraints on $m_{\mathbb{P},d}$. \begin{lemma}[\citealp{mccormick1976computability}, p.153] Suppose there are known (or identifiable) functions $m_d^L$, $m_d^U$, $m_D^L$, and $m_D^U$, such that $m_{\mathbb{P}}$ satisfies the following inequalities for all $(v,z)\in\mathcal{V}\times\mathcal{Z}$